ardisumaharja/flutter_clean_architecture/README.md

 ## How to running on emulator
 - open main.dart
-- click RUN AND DEBUG
+- click RUN AND DEBUG on your VSCode

 ## How to build apk release
 - write "flutter build apk"